 For me, it is almost impossible to think of the 1950s and not think of Singin’ in the Rain.
 Hailed as the quintessential musical, the film enthusiastically tells the story of Hollywood’s transition from the Silent Era to the Sound Era though many delightful musical numbers and exuberant performances.
 Showcasing the veteran dancing abilities of Gene Kelly and Donald O’Connor, in addition to a young Debbie Reynolds tackling a major role with finesse, there is much to love in this adored classic.
 Moreover, all of the performances in this film are memorable in their own way, whether for their quotes, comedy, physicality, or other characteristics.
 Visually, the film is a delight and is propelled forward to the tune of many songs from musicals past.
-Furthermore, this film, of course, has Kelly’s iconic and carefree dance up and down a rain-studded avenue.
+Furthermore, this film, of course, has Kelly’s iconic and carefree dance up and down and rain-studded avenue.

 2. Seven Brides for Seven Brothers (1954)

 Seven Brides for Seven Brothers is one of my favorite musicals not only because of Jane Powell‘s fantastic performance and the many beautiful songs in this movie, but because of its unique choreography.
-This is a musical film that was met with challenges in terms of budget, censorship, and believability.
-With MGM banking on Brigadoon (1954) being a hit, Seven Brides for Seven Brothers was slighted in terms of budget and had to make do with cheaper production materials.
+This is a musical film which was met with challenges in terms of budget, censorship, and believability.
+With MGM banking on Brigadoon (1954) being a hit, Seven Brides for Seven Brothers was slighted in terms of budget and had do make do with cheaper production materials.
 The script and some lyrics faced issues with censorship surrounding the subject matter of seven backwoodsmen in isolation from potential mates.
 Furthermore, in terms of an artistic standpoint, choreography was also an issue for this film because the choreographers felt that backwoodsmen would not be dancing.
 Rather, their choreography in this film is more athletic and deals more with gymnastics as opposed to the types of dancing found in other musicals.
 Nonetheless, this musical overcame its many obstacles with panache and remains a wonderful classic.

 3. Gentlemen Prefer Blondes (1953)

 A gem from start to finish, this film shows off two top-notch actresses of the day: Marilyn Monroe and Jane Russell.
-The two actresses play characters who are foils to one another but make a dynamic duo in their own right–the perfect example of two heads being better than one.
+The two actresses play characters who are foils to one another but make a dynamic duo in their own right–the perfect example of two head being better than one.
 These strong female characters have witty lines, showstopping songs, and carry the show with ease from start to finish while wearing gorgeous and iconic costumes designed by William Travilla.
-This lighthearted film has gorgeous cinematography and is sure to leave viewers humming the tunes well after the credits.
+This lighthearted film has gorgeous cinematography and is sure to leave you humming the tunes well after the credits.

 4. Sunset Boulevard (1950)

 Sunset Boulevard is loaded with mystique and high-caliber performances.
-Telling the eerie tale of a former silent film star against the callous and unforgiving backdrop of the film industry, Gloria Swanson‘s portrayal of Norma Desmond is both haunting and evocative.
-While the story is told from William Holden’s character as an onlooker who quickly becomes involved in Desmond’s eccentric affairs, the story engrosses viewers in a way that can elicit both sympathy and horror in response to Desmond’s character.
-The atmosphere in this film is a far cry from some of the cheerful films of the time and is all the more striking as a result.
+Telling the eerie tale of a former silent film star against a callous and unforgiving backdrop of the film industry, Gloria Swanson‘s portrayal of Norma Desmond is both haunting and evocative.
+While they story is told from William Holden’s character as an onlooker who quickly becomes involved in Desmond’s eccentric affairs, the story engrosses viewers in a way that can elicit both sympathy and horror in response to Desmond’s character.
+The atmosphere in this film is a far cry from some of the cheerful musicals of the time and is all the more striking as a result.

 5. East of Eden (1955)